rickystanley76/Kth-Group4-DM2586/README.md

 you need to install weaviate database in your local machine using docker and the docker-compose.yml file. for more info: https://weaviate.io/developers/weaviate/installation/docker-compose
 ## Adding Data in the database
-Make a env in your python
-in that env run >python add_data_in_batch.py as you may have many images, so in the code we are inserting the 200 images at a time and embedd those.
+Make a env in your python, install the requirements.txt, run >python add_data_in_batch.py as you may have many images, so in the code we are inserting the 200 images at a time and embedd those.
 It may take time depending on the numbers of images.